hi-dinanti/ancthesis-implementationguide/README.md

 # Dependencies

-* JSON data from [Indonesian Core ID](https://simplifier.net/guide/indonesia-satusehat-ihs-fhir-r4?version=current) (available publicly in [Simplifier.net](https://simplifier.net)) was converted to FHIR Shorthand (FSH) using  GoFSH .
+* JSON data from [Indonesian Core ID](https://simplifier.net/guide/indonesia-satusehat-ihs-fhir-r4?version=current) (available publicly in [Simplifier.net](https://simplifier.net)) was converted to FHIR Shorthand (FSH) using  GoFSH.
-* The rest of the IG content, including  profiles, value sets, and invariants , was authored using  FSH tooling .
+* The rest of the IG content, including  profiles, value sets, and invariants , was authored using  FSH tooling.

 # Installation